Air Handling Unit Installation: What to Expect

 Key planning considerations:

 • Access and delivery: How will the unit get into the building?
 AHUs are large and heavy.
 Crane lifts, plant room access, and delivery routes all need planning.
+On our major airport project, logistics planning was critical — we were replacing units within a live operational facility where access was heavily restricted.

 • Structural requirements: Can the floor or roof support the unit’s weight?
 Are there any building modifications needed?